danacassidy/newsliteracytoolkit/README.md

 I taught myself ReactJS and its adjacent libraries in order to build this website.
 It is currently in the process of being updated for final submissions later this spring.

-I enjoy having everything where I can see it, hence a lot of my in-line CSS.
+I enjoy having everything where I can see it, hence why there is a lot of in-line CSS alongside my CSS sheets.
 It's a habit i'm trying to break.

 Please feel free to contact me at danacassidy1@gmail.com with any questions or thoughts about the project.
 Thanks!